 - Start the engine and let it run at idle speed until it reaches its operating temperature (watch the coolant temperature on the display or verify the rear heat exchanger becomes warm). - 3.
-Press and release the mode button on the gauge until the odometer is displayed on the lower display.
+Push the SET (S) button to select odometer mode.